What to Wear to a Job Interview for College Men

-Top Interview Tip: Still unsure how to dress for success?
-Check out the differences between business vs. business casual, and if you have to wear a formal outfit, make sure you've taken the time to dry clean or iron your clothes as necessary.
+Top Interview Tip: Learn about the differences between business vs. business casual, and if you have to wear a formal outfit, make sure you've taken the time to dry clean or iron your clothes as necessary.

 The Classic Go-To Look

-Tired of style advice?
-Don't worry, there's a simple "go-to" look that works for almost any non-professional college job position, and this is it: a wrinkle-free patterned button-down, comfortable, but well-kept slacks, and any pair of casual loafers.
+Don't worry, there's a simple "go-to" look that works for almost any non-professional college job position.
+A wrinkle-free patterned button-down, comfortable, but well-kept slacks, and any pair of casual loafers.